Student Policies and Procedures

 - How you think it could it be resolved.

-- Return the document to the BAMT Student Administration Office for it to be lodged and followed up.
+- Return the document to Creating Links Administration for it to be lodged and followed up.

-The complaint will be evaluated and a response made by the Creating Links or BAMT Academy Director.
+The complaint will be evaluated and a response provided by the Creating Links Director.

 - If the student is not satisfied with the results of the evaluation, then a meeting with the Director can be held.